 Some folks do the same workout all year through.
 This is a wrong approach to training.
 You need to keep advancing and challenging the muscles for them to grow.
 So, change your routine after 3-4 weeks.

 In gyms, people add weights after a few days or weeks.
 Do the same thing.
 Do advanced bodyweight exercises or harder exercise variations.
 Harder exercises build more muscle and burn more calories.

 5. Trying to train away fat

-Doing 100 crunches to get rid of belly fat, sound familiar?
+Doing 100 crunches to get rid of belly fat, sounds familiar?
 Spot reduction is not possible.
-Reducing overall body fat percentage is the only way to get rid of belly fat.
+Reducing the overall body fat percentage is the only way to get rid of belly fat.

 6. Neglecting legs

-Upper body always gets more attention, especially with men.
-This leads to a weaker lower body and muscle imbalances.
+The upper body always gets more attention, especially with men.
+This leads to weaker lower body and muscle imbalances.

 You should actually give legs more attention since they are the biggest muscle group and training them burns a lot of calories.

-Training legs also boosts growth hormones and testosterone levels.
+Training legs also boost growth hormones and testosterone levels.
 Train them at least once or twice a week.

 7. Low effort